 Knowledge Area Types of Knowledge Represented Content knowledge "Knowledge of concepts, theories, ideas, organizational frameworks," and knowledge of "established practices and approaches toward developing such knowledge."
 16 Pedagogical knowledge "Knowledge about the processes and practices or methods of teaching and learning This generic form of knowledge applies to understanding how students learn, general classroom management skills, lesson planning, and student assessment."
-16 It also includes understanding of the materials, programs, and resources that comprise the curriculum and how to develop and manage the curriculum based on students' needs.
+It also includes understanding of the materials, programs, and resources that comprise the curriculum and how to develop and manage the curriculum based on students' needs.

-Table.
-Descriptions of Types of Knowledge Presented in the Technological PedagogicalContent Knowledge Framework Technological knowledge "Knowledge about certain ways of thinking about, and working with technology, tools and resources.
-This includes understanding information technology broadly enough to apply it productively at work and in everyday life, being able to recognize when information technology can assist or impede the achievement of a goal, and being able continually [to] adapt to changes in information technology."
-15 Adapted from Kohler, 15 Kohler, Mishra.
-16
+Technological knowledge "Knowledge about certain ways of thinking about, and working with technology, tools and resources.
+This includes understanding information technology broadly enough to apply it productively at work and in everyday life, being able to recognize when information technology can assist or impede the achievement of a goal, and being able continually [to] adapt to changes in information technology."15 Adapted from Kohler 15 Kohler Mishra 16

-Shulman discusses the importance of contextual understanding in teaching and learning14; this understanding emphasizes the need for educators to have knowledge of the contexts in which learning occurs (eg, classroom, clinic, hospital) and the character of the communities and cultures within which learning occurs.
+Shulman discusses the importance of contextual understanding in teaching and learning; this understanding emphasizes the need for educators to have knowledge of the contexts in which learning occurs (eg, classroom, clinic, hospital) and the character of the communities and cultures within which learning occurs.
 This approach is especially important in dispelling myths that only certain sources can or should be used for learning, especially in health professions education where just-in-time learning is important.
-Instead of shying away from using nonpeer-reviewed sources throughout health professions educators need to understand the context in which students learn and to help students better navigate the digital landscape.
+Instead of shying away from using nonpeer-reviewed sources throughout health professions education, educators need to understand the context in which students learn and to help students better navigate the digital landscape.

 As digital natives move through our health professions programs, it is critical that educators learn from their students how to address students' preferences and needs.
-In discussing millennials in academic medicine, Waljee17 describes opportunities for flattening the hierarchy through various mentoring activities.
+In discussing millennials in academic medicine, Waljee describes opportunities for flattening the hierarchy through various mentoring activities.
 Reverse mentoring is one such approach that serves as an effective way to empower learners.
-It provides students with opportunities to impart their perspectives, skills, and guidance to more senior colleagues while promoting a collaborative environment.17 Engaging in conversations about information sources and resources can open a dialogue between faculty and students in which all parties benefit.
+It provides students with opportunities to impart their perspectives, skills, and guidance to more senior colleagues while promoting a collaborative environment.
+Engaging in conversations about information sources and resources can open a dialogue between faculty and students in which all parties benefit.
 Moreover, given that patients are likely using some of the same sources of information, using a reverse mentoring approach in discussing these sources can be a powerful learning experience for all and preparation for future practice.